vikash-india/UnixNotes2Myself/technologies/docker/concepts/004-DockerIntroduction.md

 * Images are often created by combining and modifying standard images downloaded from public repositories.

 ### Docker Vs Virtual Machine
+* Container are just processes.
+* Containers are limited to what resources they can access.
+* Container exit when the process stops.
 ![](images/docker-vs-virtual-machine.png)

 ### Docker on Linux Vs Docker on Windows